ravijat7/rj-contact-plug/readme.txt

 == Frequently Asked Questions ==
 = How do I add a contact form to my page or post?
-To add a contact form, simply use the shortcode `[rj_contact_form]` in the content area of your page or post.
+To add a contact form, simply use the shortcode `[ravi_contact_form]` in the content area of your page or post.

 = Can I customize the appearance of the contact form?
 Yes, you can customize the form's appearance using the RJ-Style settings.
 Adjust the CSS code to suit your design preferences.